Rodemfr/MicronetToNMEA/README.md

 ## Compilation

-The source code includes project files for Sloeber (i.e. Eclipse for Arduino).
-Just import the project in Sloeber and compile it.
-If you prefer not to use Sloeber, you can create a new Arduino Sketch and import the all .h and .cpp inside.
-It will work.
+The source code compiles with [Arduino IDE](https://www.arduino.cc/en/software) extended by [Teensyduino](https://www.pjrc.com/teensy/td_download.html) software package.
+You just have to configure the right target (Teensy 3.5@120MHz) and to import the required libraries (SmartRC-CC1101-Driver-Lib and TeensyTimerTool).
+If you plan to develop/extend MicronetToNMEA, you probably should use a more professional IDE like [Sloeber](http://eclipse.baeyens.it/).
+It is way beyond Arduino IDE in term of productivity but is harder to set up.

 ## Acknowledgments

 * Thanks to the guys of YBW.com forum who started the work of investigating Micronet's protocol.
 The technical discussions around the protocol are in this thread : https://forums.ybw.com/index.php?threads/raymarines-micronet.539500/
+* Thanks to all the users who are giving feedback and reporting problems to help improving the software

 ## Setting up HW